itsroops/vcf_comp_with_gold_standard/README.md

 3. A bed file ending with .bed extension.
 4. A gold standard file ending with .vcf extension

-All relevant input data validations are in place for user's convenience.

 ### Interactive mode
-The usage is pretty simple and the interactive dialogs would guide in accepting all the relevant inputs.
-Please execute the script by running the command `sh main.sh`.
+Run the tool by executing the command `sh main.sh`.

 ### Command line mode
 The tool is run by the following command: